Budget Reactions on Education/skills sector”

 Ashwin Damera, Executive Director, Emeritus Institute of Management

 The Budget announced today has efficiently caught the pulse of the hour to provide quality education through various schemes and reforms to boost the sector in the country.
-The move to increase digital density and the mission to upgrade blackboard to digital boards is a move in forward direction to improve quality education for students in digital era.
+The move to increase digital density and the mission to upgrade blackboard to digital boards is a move in a forward direction to improve quality education for students in digital era.

-Most importantly, announcement of setting-up 24 new medical colleges across the country will open up more seats for medical graduates.
+Most importantly, the announcement of setting-up 24 new medical colleges across the country will open up more seats for medical graduates.
 Besides, upgrading many existing medical colleges is also an excellent move by the government.
 The improvement of standards and establishment of new medical institutes will not only help the aspiring medical students with more options, it will also help in increasing the Gross Enrolment Ratio.

 Additionally, investment of Rs One lakh crore for over next four years and to Integrate B.Ed. program with a focus on improving teachers’ training for imparting quality education in schools, the implementation of Ekalavya schools by 2022 that will be treated at par with Navodaya Vidyalayas in every block with more than 50% ST population will further help in improving education standards of schools across the country.
 The government has also announcement to set-up PM Research Fellow Scheme where 1000 best B-tech students will be selected each year from premier institutions and facilitate them for PhD courses in IITs and IISc with a handsome fellowship.
 This will energise the youth through education, skills and jobs and help in governments move to ‘Transform India’.